Ahren09/Magic-Poet/README.md

 nohup python -m visdom.server &
 ```
 ## Train
-Poem Writer supports a command line API.
+Magic Poet supports a command line API.
 You can run the command to

 ```Bash
 python main.py train --plot-every=150\